dymodi/dymodi.github.io/Research/Beacon/Beacon-Notes-on-Paper.md

 ## Discussion with Professor
 10/25 (To Be Discussed)
 1. Deep Reinforcement Learning can be used in predicting rider's future bahavior.
+2. New idea: Data Complement in Rider System.
+(Tackeling base data problem (missing value and unreliable value).
+Performance can be evaluated using standard ML algorithm.)(Data redundancy and data validation.)

 10/12
 1. The Introduction draft 1 is rejected by the professor.
 Indoor localization is no more a meaningful topic for MobiSys, we have to find another story.